 - Equitable Relief may apply when you do not qualify for innocent spouse relief or separation of liability relief for something not reported properly on a joint return and generally attributable to your spouse.
-You may also qualify for equitable relief if the correct amount of tax was reported on your joint return but the tax remains unpaid.
+You may also qualify for equitable relief if the amount of tax reported is correct on your joint return but the tax was not paid with the return.

 - You filed a joint return that has an understatement of tax (deficiency) that is solely attributable to your spouse's erroneous item.
-An “erroneous item” includes income received by your spouse but which was omitted from the joint return.
+An erroneous item includes income received by your spouse but omitted from the joint return.
 Deductions, credits, and property basis are also erroneous items if they are incorrectly reported on the joint return

 - You establish that at the time you signed the joint return you did not know, and had no reason to know, that there was an understatement of tax and

 - Taking into account all the facts and circumstances, it would be unfair to hold you liable for the understatement of tax

 To qualify for separation of liability relief, you must have filed a joint return and must meet one of the following requirements at the time you request relief:

 - You are divorced or legally separated from the spouse with whom you filed the joint return